JujuAdams/Vinyl/docs/5.0/Terminology.md

 Labels can also be set up in the [configuration file](Configuration) such that any assigned assets will use a particular effect chain.

+You can read in-depth information about configuring basic patterns [here](Effect-Chains).

 !> A sound can only be played on one effect chain at a time.
 As a result, the label `effect chain` property can potentially conflict with effect chain definitions in other labels if an asset is assigned to multiple labels.
 This is not considered a critical error by Vinyl but can lead to unexpected behaviour.

 &nbsp;